TaliaEdwards11/CompanionCube/README.md

 After the code is uploaded:
 1. Go to the list of WiFi networks on your device and connect to the Companion Cube access point (the password is `apple_pine_windOw2`).
 This access point will stay open a maximum of 10 minutes.
 2. Search for `https://companion-cube.local`.
-3. Enter the name of your WiFi network and its password on the screen that appears.
+3. Enter the name of your WiFi network and its password on the page that appears.
 ![plot](./static/screen.png)
 <br>
 If you successfully connect to WiFi, the cube will turn green.
 It turns red if you fail to connect once.
 If you fail to connect 2 times, then the cube turns pink and you need to unplug and plug it in again to retry.

 #### How is the .local domain working?
 The code is using something called MDNS to allow the domain name to be discoverable locally.
-If this was not used, the screen could only be accessed using the server's ip address.
+If this was not used, the page could only be accessed using the server's ip address.
 When you are searching for a webpage on the internet, the browser sends the domain name to the router which can access the DNS servers.
 The DNS server returns the ip of the webpage you are trying to reach.
 You now know where the webpage is located.
 <br>
 Your local network does not have a DNS server, but you can use multicast DNS instead (uses .local suffix).
 If you are trying to access a domain name ending in .local, your computer will send a multicast query in the local area network.
 All devices on that network that support mDNS will receive the query.
 If the device identifies the domain name as its own, it will send another multicast query containing its IP address.